Japan Travel Guide – Getting Around

 Buses are omnipresent in Japan.
 Expect to pay flat rate almost every time you ride a city bus.
 On the other hand, intercity buses have their rates based on the distance.
 When you enter the bus you get a paper ticket marked with a zone number.
 When you get off the bus you just show the ticket to a driver or put your ticket into the fare box.
 Non-Japanese speaking travelers may find using buses a bit confusing outside major cities.
 Since stops are often announced only in Japanese, it would be wise to know your destination in advance.

 Finding a budget accommodation is a priority while in Japan.
 With everything rather expensive around here, several dollars saved on accommodation (well, saved on everything generally speaking) allows you to travel a bit further.
 Booking your accommodation in advance may be a wise idea because budget options are selling like hotcakes.
 Hostels are among the cheapest options in Japan.
 You can find hostels for around 2000-2200 JPY (19-21 USD) per night at the low end.
 Take advantage of staying in hostels to gain free Wi-Fi and self-catering facilities to cook your own food.

-Budget hotels are great for spending a few nights before you find the more attractive option or hit the road for another location.
+Budget hotels are great for spending a few nights before you find a more attractive option or hit the road to another location.
 I have found some great deals on agoda.com and booking.com that include standard amenities like towels, soap, and shampoo.
 They always have a private bathroom and also offer TV and a fridge.
 Expect to pay around 6000-8000 JPY (54-72 USD) for privacy.
 Capsule hotels offer small sleeping spaces that may look like a coffin for around 3000-5000 JPY (30-45 USD).

 To feel the spirit of Japan consider staying at a ryokan.
 While expensive these traditional inns (B&B) can be found throughout Japan and usually set in Edo-period buildings.
 A harmonious combination of wood, glass, bamboo, paper screens, and tatami mats offers unique and memorable experience.